 Other Methods of Collecting Back Support

-There are several other things that the district attorney, division of child support or a lawyer can help you with.
+There are several other things that the district attorney, the division of child support or a lawyer can help you with.
 One is garnishing the bank account or other sources of money of a parent who should be paying support.
 Placing liens on the real property (the land or buildings) and personal property owned by the paying parent is another way, so that you can receive some or all of what is owed to you when the land is sold.

-Both the district attorney and a private lawyer may file contempt of court” matter is something else a support agency or lawyer can help you with.
+Both the district attorney and a private lawyer may file contempt of court charges for failure to pay child support.
 A contempt case requires filing documents with the court to have a hearing to decide whether the paying parent violated the order to pay support.
 If the judge finds that the parent willfully disobeyed the support order, a number of sanctions could be imposed against the parent.
 He or she could be ordered to spend time in jail as punishment, or to pay all or part of the back support by a deadline in order to avoid going to jail.
 In most cases, the judge will also require the nonpaying parent to take classes, and to work out a plan to pay back the arrearage.
 If you contact a private lawyer for this matter, you should make sure that duplicate contempt cases are not filed.

 If your former spouse lives in a different state than you, the Uniform Interstate Family Support Act known as “UIFSA” controls some aspects of where and how to recover back support.
 Depending on your case, legal proceedings might have to be held in the state where the paying parent lives in order to collect the back support.
 The child support agency or a lawyer can help you with this, but dealing with other states can be a long process, and will require you to provide information and cooperate with the enforcing state.

 When your support case is handled by the district attorney’s office or the Oregon Department of Justice, the payments go through the state of Oregon, which keeps computerized records of the payments.
 (This is why it is often easier if you have the support case handled by the district attorney or the Oregon Department of Justice.)
 The state agencies automatically begin some enforcement actions based on these records.
 If your case is being handled by a support enforcement agency, it is very important that all payments go through the agency.
 Otherwise, the paying parent may not get credit for payments made.
 If your support payments go through the state, make sure you know if the child support agency is also doing enforcement for you.

 Support enforcement is a complicated and frequently changing area of the law.
 Contact an attorney for current information and to learn about any changes to the laws regarding support enforcement.